ElectronicBabylonianLiterature/cuneiform-ocr-data/README.md

 Example: 0,0,10,10,KUR

-## Data Preprocessing for Image (Sign) Classification
+## Data Preprocessing for Image (Sign) Classification (Details)
 1. Images are cropped from LMU and Heidelberg using `crop_signs.py` and converted to ABZ Sign List via ebl.txt mapping from OraccGlobalSignList/ MZL to ABZ Number
-   - Partially are broken are treated as "unbroken"
-   - Unclear Sign is included to added ABZ Number
+   - Partially Broken and Unclear Signs can be dealt included/excluded on parameter in script
 2. Images from CDP (urschrei-cdp) are renamed using the mapping from the urschrei-repo https://github.com/urschrei/CDP/csvs (look at cuneiform_ocr/preprocessing_cdp)
    - Images are renamed `rename_to_mzl.py`
-   - Images are mapped via urschrei-cdp cirrected_instances_forimport.xlsx and custom mapping via `convert_cdp_and_jooch.py`
+   - Images are mapped via urschrei-cdp corrected_instances_forimport.xlsx and custom mapping via `convert_cdp_and_jooch.py`
 3. Cuneiform JOOCH images are not used due to bad quality currently
 4. Labasi Project is scraped with `labasi/crawl_labasi_page.py` (can take very long multiple hours with interruptions) and renamed manually to fit ebl.txt mapping

-## Preparing Classification Data
-`classification/gather_all.py` will gather all data from the different directories and merge them.
-In case of using a specific directory as test set one can specify that as data_set in code or make it `None` and specify the split variable so there will be a random split created.
-Categories "NoABZ" (just in labasi) and "NoABZ0" (= UnclearSign in ebl.txt) are not included.
-You have to set a MINIMUM_SAMPLE_SIZE which determines how many instances of a category have to be present to be included in train/testing.
-The data will be in ./data folder ready for training in cuneiform_ocr repo.
-**Important** the classes will be printed as a list in the screen.
-This list has to be copied to the config files for classification.
-Their index will associate the output of the Classification which is a Number with the corresponding ABZ Number.
-Finally run 'validate_imgs.py` to make sure there are no damaged images.

-## Preparing Detection Data
-`prepare_data.py` either pass a list of image names which are going to be the test set or a number which will be the percentage of the test set.
-The rest will be the training set.
-The data will be in ./data/icdar2015 folder ready for training in cuneiform_ocr repo. **Important** the path has to be ./data/icdar2015 otherwise the json will be empty check the json file !.
-Line 139-142 is run twice because we need the annotations & imgs twice if you later want to convert them using `convert_to_coco.py`.
-For training the detector only `data/icdar2015` is needed.

 ## Preparing Recognition Coco Dataset
-Once you have run `prepare_data.py` you can run `convert_to_coco.py`.
+Run `convert_to_coco.py`.
 You have to give the list `classes` which has the mapping index to ABZ Number.
-Which was mentioned above.
+Which was mentioned above at step 8.

 ## Acknowledgements/ Citation
 - Deep learning of cuneiform sign detection with weak supervision using transliteration alignment [https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243039](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0243039)
   - Annotated Tablets (75 Tablets) [https://compvis.github.io/cuneiform-sign-detection-dataset/](https://compvis.github.io/cuneiform-sign-detection-dataset/)
   - -> Heidelberg Data
-- Synthetic Cuneiform Dataset (2000 Tablets) from [https://github.com/cdli-gh/Cuneiform-OCR](https://github.com/cdli-gh/Cuneiform-OCR) (not currently used for training)
 - Towards Query-by-eXpression Retrieval of Cuneiform Signs [https://patrec.cs.tu-dortmund.de/pubs/papers/Rusakov2020-TQX]
   - -> JOOCH Dataset https://graphics-data.cs.tu-dortmund.de/docs/publications/cuneiform/
 - Labasi Project https://labasi.acdh.oeaw.ac.at/